 - Install a raised toilet seat, non-slip mats, and grab bars.
 In the event that you don’t already have these safety items in place in the bathroom, now is a great time to reduce the chance of falls.

 Grace Home Care’s knowledgeable care professionals are available to complete a walk-through of your home as well and make additional recommendations to improve comfort and safety for someone with Alzheimer’s.
-Reach out via our online contact form or give us a call at 785-286-2273 to learn more about our compassionate home and dementia care in Topeka and the surrounding communities.
+Reach out via our online contact form or give us a call at 785-286-2273 to learn more about our compassionate Topeka dementia care.
+You can check out our service area here.